-The following Dispute Resolution practice note Produced in partnership with Richard Shepherd of Albion Chambers provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with Alexander West of Albion Chambers provides comprehensive and up to date legal information covering:

 This Practice Note considers committal proceedings in relation to County Courts Act offences and High Court certifications.
 It is not intended to cover the individual peculiarities of the diverse range of committal-type actions that may be taken when a proposed contemnor is in breach of the County Courts Act or a High Court certification.

 This Practice Note should be read in conjunction with Practice Notes:

 which give a broad overview of these types of proceedings.

 There are a number of separate, although similarly themed, offences under the County Courts Act 1984 (CCA 1984).

 They are dealt with by CPR 81.33–81.38 and cover the following offences: